fitnr/visvalingamwyatt/README.md

 # Simplify by giving number of points to keep
 simplifier.simplify(number=1000)

-# Simplify by giving an area threshold
+# Simplify by giving an area threshold (in the units of the data)
 simplifier.simplify(threshold=0.01)
 ```